NaNguyenn/game-hub/README.md

 Here are the steps used to build this project:

-1. Create new vite project using React + Typescript.
+1. Create new vite project using React + Typescript, add Chakra UI.
-2. Add Chakra UI
+2. Build responsive main layout with grid.
+3. Create navbar